 Lorentz Barrel & Drum

-The Lorentz Barrel and Drum CERCLA Site (LBD Site), located in San Jose, California, is a former drum recycling facility that accepted over two million drums from 1947 until 1987, when the facility was closed.
-Drums arrived containing a variety of aqueous wastes, including solvents, acids, oxidizers, and oil; were cleaned using heat, caustics, acids, steam, and/or mechanical methods; and then were repainted, resealed, and shipped off-site.
-Liquid waste and cleaning water were discharged to on-site sumps and basins; some of the material subsequently drained into site soils or into the storm sewer – contaminating soil and groundwater.
+The Lorentz Barrel & Drum CERCLA Site (LBD Site), located in San Jose, California, is a former drum recycling facility that accepted over two million drums from 1947 until 1987 when the facility was closed.
+Drums arrived containing a variety of aqueous wastes, including solvents, acids, oxidizers, and oil; were cleaned using heat, caustics, acids, steam, and/or mechanical methods; and were repainted, resealed, and shipped offsite.
+Liquid waste and cleaning water were discharged to onsite sumps and basins; some of the material was subsequently drained into site soils or into the storm sewer which ultimately contaminated soil and groundwater.
+In 1992, a groundwater pump and treat (P&T) system was installed to remediate groundwater at the Site.
+Today, the groundwater P&T system consists of 15 groundwater extraction wells and a granular activated carbon (GAC) treatment system.

-PIONEER is responsible for the operations and maintenance of the groundwater P&T system.
-In addition to the groundwater P&T system operations and maintenance responsibilities, PIONEER is accountable for NPDES compliance and reporting, groundwater monitoring, report writing, and regulatory negotiation.
+PIONEER is responsible for the operation and maintenance of the groundwater P&T system, NPDES compliance and reporting, groundwater monitoring, report writing, and regulatory negotiation.
+PIONEER is currently in the process of conducting a Focused Feasibility Study (FFS) in cooperation with the USEPA.